MicrosoftDocs/quantum-docs-pr/articles/machines/qc-trace-simulator/invalidated-qubits-use-checker.md

 ## See also ##

-- The quantum computer [Trace Simulator]<xref:microsoft.quantum.machines.qc-trace-simulator.intro> overview.
+- The quantum computer [Trace Simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro) overview.